Islam in New Zealand

-Islam in New Zealand is a religious affiliation representing about 1.3% of the total population.
+Islam is the third-largest religion in New Zealand (1.5%) after Christianity (32.3%) and Hinduism (2.9%).
 Small numbers of Muslim immigrants from South Asia and eastern Europe settled in New Zealand from the early 1900s until the 1960s.
-Large-scale Muslim immigration began in the 1970s with the arrival of Fiji Indians, followed in the 1990s by refugees from various war-torn countries.
+Large-scale Muslim immigration began in the 1970s with the arrival of Indian Fijians, followed in the 1990s by refugees from various war-torn countries.

+According to the 2023 New Zealand census, there are 75,144 Muslim New Zealanders, representing 1.5% of the total population.

 The first Islamic centre in New Zealand opened in 1959 and there are now several mosques and two Islamic schools.
 The majority of Muslims in New Zealand are Sunni, with significant Shia and Ahmadiyya minorities.
 The Ahmadiyya Community has translated the Qur'an into the Māori language.

 History

 Early migration, 19th century

 The earliest Muslim presence in New Zealand dates back to the late 19th century.
 The first Muslims in New Zealand were an Indian family who settled in Cashmere, Christchurch, in the 1850s.
 The 1874 government census reported 15 Chinese Muslim gold diggers working in the Dunstan gold fields of Otago in the 1870s.
 The first Muslim to be buried in New Zealand was a Javanese sailor named Mohamed Dan, who died in Dunedin in 1888.
 The anthropologist Erich Kolig also speculates that a few Muslim sailors from Southeast Asia and South Asia may have settled in New Zealand during that period.

-Most of the early Muslim migrants settled in major centers like Auckland and Christchurch.
+Most of the early Muslim migrants settled in major centres like Auckland and Christchurch.
 In 1890, a group of Punjabi Muslim migrants including Sheik Mohamed Din settled in Christchurch.
 Other notable migrants including the Turkmen Saleh Mohamed and his father Sultan (who both settled in Christchurch in 1905), the Gujarati immigrant Ishamel Ahmed Bhikoo (who became a shopkeeper in Auckland), Essop Moosa, and Muhammad Suleiman Kara (who settled in Christchurch).
 According to Kolig, Bhikoo and Moses also brought relatives to New Zealand.

 Modern migration, 20th and 21st centuries

 In 1920, New Zealand adopted a restrictive immigration policy that limited Asian immigration.
 The Muslim population remained less than a hundred until after the Second World War.
 In 1945, there were 67 recorded Muslims in New Zealand.
 In 1951, the refugee boat SS Goya brought over 60 Muslim men from Albania and Yugoslavia, boosting the Muslim population to 205.

 Between 1961 and 1971, the Muslim population increased from 260 to 779.
-The Muslim community in New Zealand continued to grow during the 1970s and 1980s, reaching 2,500 by 1986.
+The Muslim community in New Zealand continued to grow during the 1970s and 1980s, reaching around 2,000 by 1979 and 2,500 by 1986.
 Large-scale Muslim immigration began with the arrival of mainly working class Indo-Fijians in the 1970s.
 They were followed by professionals after the first Fiji coup of 1987.
 During the 1990s many migrants were admitted under New Zealand's refugee quota, from war zones in Somalia, Bosnia, Afghanistan, Kosovo and Iraq.
 There are also a significant number of Muslims from Iran who live in New Zealand.